The purpose of this site is to function as an

 quick attempt to open the door, from the side may be made.
 If the door is

-the lock.
+a locked door.
+Kicking generally requires more than one attempt.
 After the first attempt, the breacher's chances of drawing fire

 through the door are significantly increased.